reason-seoul/rescript-collection/packages/queue/README.md

 [![Package Version](https://img.shields.io/npm/v/rescript-qeueue)](https://www.npmjs.com/package/rescript-queue)
 [![License - MIT](https://img.shields.io/npm/l/rescript-queue)](#license)

-`rescript-queue` is a **persistent queue** data structure that can be used in ReScript and JavaScript.
+`rescript-queue` is a **persistent queue and deque** data structure that can be used in ReScript and JavaScript.

 **_Persistent_**